apache/spark/docs/sql-migration-guide.md

   - In Spark 3.0, the unary arithmetic operator plus(`+`) only accepts string, numeric and interval type values as inputs.
 Besides, `+` with an integral string representation is coerced to a double value, for example, `+'1'` returns `1.0`.
 In Spark version 2.4 and below, this operator is ignored.
 There is no type checking for it, thus, all type values with a `+` prefix are valid, for example, `+ array(1, 2)` is valid and results `[1, 2]`.
 Besides, there is no type coercion for it at all, for example, in Spark 2.4, the result of `+'1'` is string `1`.

-  - In Spark 3.0, Dataset query fails if it contains ambiguous column reference that is caused by self join.
+  - In Spark 3.0, Dataset query fails if it contains ambiguous column reference that is caused by a self join.
 A typical example: `val df1 = ...; val df2 = df1.filter(...);`, then `df1.join(df2, df1("a") > df2("a"))` returns an empty result which is quite confusing.
 This is because Spark cannot resolve Dataset column references that point to tables being self joined, and `df1("a")` is exactly the same as `df2("a")` in Spark.
 To restore the behavior before Spark 3.0, you can set `spark.sql.analyzer.failAmbiguousSelfJoin` to `false`.

-  - In Spark 3.0, `spark.sql.legacy.ctePrecedencePolicy` is introduced to control the behavior for name conflicting in the nested WITH clause.
+  - In Spark 3.0, `spark.sql.legacy.ctePrecedencePolicy` is introduced to control the behavior for a name conflicting in the nested WITH clause.
 By default value `EXCEPTION`, Spark throws an AnalysisException, it forces users to choose the specific substitution order they wanted.
 If set to `CORRECTED` (which is recommended), inner CTE definitions take precedence over outer definitions.
 For example, set the config to `false`, `WITH t AS (SELECT 1), t2 AS (WITH t AS (SELECT 2) SELECT * FROM t) SELECT * FROM t2` returns `2`, while setting it to `LEGACY`, the result is `1` which is the behavior in version 2.4 and below.

   - In Spark 3.0, configuration `spark.sql.crossJoin.enabled` become internal configuration, and is true by default, so by default spark won't raise exception on sql with implicit cross join.